Chuks-data-analyst/Data-Analytics-Portfolio/Global AI Job Market & Salary Trends/README.md

 ### Impact
 - Adopting a flexible model can significantly broaden your talent reach beyond local markets and improve employee satisfaction and retention.

+### Methodology
+The data for this project was sourced from a public dataset on Kaggle.
+The entire analysis was performed using Microsoft Excel.
+### The process involved several key steps:
+**Data Cleaning:** The raw data was imported into Excel.
+I performed a thorough data cleaning process, which included checking for and handling missing values, duplicates, and nulls.
+I also renamed columns for clarity, replaced text values, and removed columns that were not relevant to the analysis.
+**Data Transformation:** I used Excel's pivot tables to perform data transformation, including calculating average salaries, counting job postings by location and skill, and categorizing roles to enable deeper analysis.
+**Visualization:** I created a series of interactive charts and graphs to visualize key trends.
+These visualizations were designed to make complex data easy to understand, providing a clear overview of the global AI job market.

+### Conclusion
+This project successfully demonstrates how data analytics, even with a common tool like Excel, can be used to extract powerful, actionable insights from raw data.
+By creating this dashboard, I've not only answered key questions about the AI job market but also provided a clear, visual resource for stakeholders.
+This project reinforced my skills in data cleaning, transformation, and visualization.